Comparative Efficacy Results from the OpT2mise Trial Published in The Lancet Could Redefine Management of Insulin-Requiring Type 2 Diabetes

 Approximately 20 million people around the world with type 2 diabetes require insulin replacement therapy and adherence to insulin therapy can be a challenge, with 57 percent of patients on multiple daily injection (MDI) therapy admitting to omitting insulin injections.

 The global, randomized, controlled study was sponsored by Medtronic and conducted with participation from 331 patients, ranging in age from 30 to 75 years.
 Specific results include:

-- Those using insulin pumps demonstrated a mean reduction of A1C levels by 1.1 percent versus only 0.4 percent for participants using multiple daily injections (P
+- Those using insulin pumps demonstrated a mean reduction of A1C levels by 1.1 percent versus only 0.4 percent for participants using multiple daily injections (P<0.001).

 - Those in the insulin pump therapy arm experienced the A1C reduction without any episodes of severe hypoglycemia (low blood sugar, which can cause confusion, disorientation, loss of consciousness and, in the worst cases, coma and even death) or ketoacidosis (a potentially life-threatening condition caused by hyperglycemia or high blood sugar).

 - The total daily insulin dose was 20.4 percent lower with pump therapy than with injection therapy (P<0.001) with no significant difference in body weight change between the two groups.

 "As Medtronic continues to expand into providing more solutions for people living with type 2 as well as type 1 diabetes, collaborating with the world`s experts to build a clinical body of evidence to help guide therapy for all people with diabetes is very important," said Francine R. Kaufman, M.D., chief medical officer and vice president of global, clinical and medical affairs for Medtronic Diabetes.
 "OpT2mise is the latest example of this clinical leadership and a trial that has the potential to help improve access to insulin pump therapy for the many people with type 2 diabetes who could benefit."